Bai-Jasseh/expense-income-tracker-app/README.md

  Income and Expense Tracker

 DESCRIPTION
-A simple beginner-friendly Income and Expense Tracker app built with HTML, CSS, and JavaScript.
+A simple Income and Expense Tracker app built with HTML, CSS, and JavaScript.

  FEATURES
 - Add new income or expense entries